Chris Bush (playwright)

-Chris Bush (born 3 July 1986) is a British playwright and artistic director.
+Christine Claire Bush (born 3 July 1986) is a British playwright and artistic director.

 Overview

 Bush was born in Sheffield, England.
 She studied at the University of York and currently resides in London.

 She is best known for her 2007 work TONY!
 The Blair Musical, which enjoyed sell-out runs and critical acclaim at the York Theatre Royal and Edinburgh Fringe before transferring to the Pleasance Islington as winner of the inaugural Sunday Times NSDF Award for a successful off West-End run.
 Its sequel, Tony of Arabia, debuted at the Pleasance Dome, Edinburgh in 2008, running in rep with the original show.

 In 2012 Bush made her full-length debut as a writer/performer with The Loves I Haven't Known, a musical comedy performed with regular composing partner Ian McCluskey.

 In 2012-13 Bush completed a writer's attachment at the National Theatre Studio, and was the 2013 Pearson Playwright-in-Residence for Sheffield Theatres, where she wrote The Sheffield Mysteries, a contemporary take on the medieval Mystery Plays, directed by Daniel Evans.

 Bush has been an Artist in Residence for the Oxford Playhouse and Sheffield Theatres, and a member of the Orange Tree Theatre Writers' Collective.
 She has won both the Perfect Pitch Award and Kevin Spacey Foundation Artist of Choice Award for Musical Theatre.

 She has stated on numerous occasions that her favourite colour is Periwinkle.
 More recently, she was among the writers to receive first-look deals with ViacomCBS International Studios to start a program to amplify diverse voices.

+On 18 July 2024, Bush was made an honorary Doctor of Letters at the University of Sheffield.
+Later that month, on 29 July 2024, she received a second honorary degree from the University of York.